 We currently operate substantially all of our online games using the virtual item-based revenue model, whereby players can play games for free, but they have the option to purchase virtual in-game items such as items that improve the strength of game character, in-game accessories and pets.
 We have generated, and expect to continue to generate, a substantial majority of our online games revenues using this revenue model.
 However, the virtual item-based revenue model may not be the best revenue model for our games.
 The virtual item-based revenue model requires us to develop or license online games that not only attract game players to spend more time playing, but also encourage them to purchase virtual items.
 The sale of virtual items requires us to track closely game players' tastes and preferences, especially as to in-game consumption patterns.
 If we fail to develop or offer virtual items which game players purchase, we may not be able to effectively convert our game player base into paying users.
 In addition, the virtual item-based revenue model may raise additional concerns with PRC regulators that have been implementing regulations designed to reduce the amount of time that the Chinese youth spend playing online games and limit the total amount of virtual currency issued by online game operators and the amount purchased by an individual game player.
 A revenue model that does not charge for playing time may be viewed by the PRC regulators as inconsistent with this goal.
 Furthermore, we may change the revenue model for some of our online games if we believe the existing revenue models are not optimal.
-We cannot assure you that the revenue model that we have adopted for any of our online games will continue to be suitable for that game, or that we will not in the future need to switch our revenue model or introduce a new revenue model for that game.
-A change in revenue model could result in various adverse consequences, including disruptions of our game operations, criticism from game players who have invested
+We cannot assure you that the revenue model for that game.
+A change in revenue model could result in various adverse consequences, including disruptions of our game operations, criticism from game players who have invested time and money in a game and would be adversely affected by such a change, decreases in the number of our game operations, criticism from game players who have invested time and money in a gam